mburkley/tms9900-gcc/README.md

 * Removed wrongly associative constraints on subtract
 * Added separate reg constraints to addhi3, andhi3, subhi3 to allow longer lengths for subreg offset fixes
 * Added more unit tests
+* Removed constraints in movqi - causes assert in reload

 gcc patch 1.29
 * Add function to swpb before or after MOV[B] if subreg offset seen